PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 It's a mandatory field.

 ### Description
-Description about this temlate.
-Will be shown on UI with this template name in template dropdown
+Description about this template.
+Will be shown on UI with this template name in template dropdown in Add task dialog.

+### Notes
+- It's a rich text input filter.
+- User can add link of the Nuclino for the detail description of this Template here.
+- This notes will be cloned to the Tasks created from this template

 ### RACI Roles
 Here family roles can be specified